RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 ### Select a City Dropdown menu

-This dropdown menu allows the user to select and display the city boundary of any one of the 174 in the four county region.
-City names are alphabetical and can be manually selected or typed into the box.
+This dropdown menu allows the user to select and display the city boundary of any incorporated city in the four county region.
+City names are alphabetical and can be manually selected via dropdown or typed into the box.
 Once selected, the city selection will filter the summary stats table and selection radius to only include warehouses within the selected city boundaries.
+Cities can be "unselected" by deleting the city selection without pressing enter or by refreshing the app.

 ### Summary stats table